Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

 \section{Experiments}

-In this section, we initially describe the experimental setting and then evaluate the Weighted Robust Accuracy of our MTARD and several baseline methods under prevailing white-box attacks and black-box attacks including transfer-based and square-based attacks.
-We also conduct a series of ablation studies to demonstrate the effectiveness of our method.
-Our code is available at \url{https://github.com/zhaoshiji123/MTARD-extension}.
+In this section, we initially describe the experimental setting and then evaluate the Weighted Robust Accuracy of our B-MTARD and several baseline methods under prevailing white-box attacks and black-box attacks including transfer-based and query-based attacks.
+We also conduct a series of ablation studies to demonstrate the effectiveness.